-Paul Dawson joined the Ohio State University's athletic training staff in July 2014 and currently serves as the athletic trainer for baseball.
-Dawson previously worked two years as the athletic trainer for the womens's hockey, pistol, and rifle teams.
+Paul Dawson joined the Ohio State University's athletic training staff in July 2014 and serves as the athletic trainer for the baseball program.

 Dawson then attended the post-professional athletic training master's program at the University of Oregon.
 While there, he worked as a graduate assistant with the football and baseball programs.
 He received his master's degree in Human Physiology with a concentration in Athletic Training in June 2013.

 After finishing graduate school, Dawson worked as an assistant athletic trainer for the University of Washington and managed the health care needs of the baseball program.
 Dawson's professional memberships include the NATA, GLATA, OATA, and PHATS.